TastyNut/LibertyVisual/README.md

 > Clone your game directory to a different path

-> Drag the content of the folder in the ["LibertyVisual.Zip"](https://github.com/) to your "Grand Theft Auto IV" root directory, where the executable file ("GTAIV.exe") is located.
+> Drag the content of the folder in the ["LibertyVisual.Zip"](https://github.com/) to your "Grand Theft Auto IV" root directory.

 > Use [OpenIV]() to install the ["LibertyVisual.oiv"](https://github.com/) (not needed, but it brings some nice fixes and improvements)